15 Genius Hacks to Supercharge Your Savings and Watch Your Bank Account Soar

 Image Credit: Shutterstock.

-When you receive unexpected money – like a tax refund, bonus, or gift – resist the urge to spend it all.
-Put at least half of any windfall straight into your savings account.
-This boosts your savings without affecting your regular budget.
+When you receive unexpected money—like a tax refund, bonus, or gift—resist the urge to spend it all.
+Putting at least half of any windfall straight into your savings account is a solid guideline, but assess your financial situation before making such decisions.

 No spend challenge day